splunk/kafka-connect-splunk/README.md

 ## Benchmark Results

-A single Splunk Kafka Connector can reach maximum indexed throughput of **32 MB/second** with the following testbed and raw HEC endpoint in use:
+A single instance of Splunk Connect for Kafka can reach maximum indexed throughput of **32 MB/second** with the following testbed and raw HEC endpoint in use:

 Hardware specifications: